kiwapp/Template-Remote-URL-Access/README.md

 This application is built on top of **Html Js and Kiwapp**, so it's working throught Ajax.

 You will find inside this repository :  - `app/` : folder containing app sources
-                                        - `images/` : folder containing images resources
+                                        - `images/` : folder containing images externale resources
                                         - `app.zip` : zip file of content App folder, add this zip to your manager.
                                         - `images.zip` : zip file of content image folder , like app.zip .